 - Acting tired, weak, or listless

 - Faster-than-normal pulse

 - Weight loss

 These signs can vary from pet to pet and really depend on the underlying cause of the anemia.
 In some situations, your dog may present no signs at all!

 When a dog is anemic, it is crucial to identify the underlying cause.
 Your veterinarian may recommend various tests, depending on your pet’s symptoms and history.

 These tests may include:

-- A complete blood count to identify how anemic your dog is and whether or not her body is responding to the anemia by producing new red blood cells
+- A complete blood count to identify how anemic your dog is and evaluate the characteristics of the red blood cells

 - A reticulocyte count to identify if your dog’s body is responding to the anemia and making new red blood cells*